 Making the right decision about tutoring: almost as sweet as these desserts?

 Remember that in the end, you get what you pay for because of supply and demand: Tutors who deliver higher quality results and have more experience are in higher demand, so they can charge higher prices.

 The Bottom Line

 Searching for a tutor with a specific hourly rate or total budget in mind is good, because it will pre-filter the choices down for you.
-If you’re not finding anything you’re satisfied with in your budget range, don’t hesitate to push at the high end a little because of the potential impact on your future income.
+If you’re not finding anything you’re satisfied with in your budget range, don’t hesitate to push the upper limit a little higher because of the potential impact on your future income.

-Ultimately, if you can afford it, we believe that spending thousands is worth it because of the return on your investment, both in the shorter term (scholarships) and long term (the higher value of a better school).
+Ultimately, if you can afford it, we believe that spending thousands on SAT/ACT tutoring is worth it because of the return on your investment, both in the shorter term (scholarships) and long term (the higher value of a better school).

 Our recommendation?
 Hire high quality tutors with rates of $50-200/hr.
 We don’t believe that anything above that gets you significantly higher quality, and we know from experience that anything below that (unless you just need answers explained) will be poor enough quality to be pointless.